 Students may participate in summer and intersession programs abroad any term after matriculation.

 Students must have completed at least three semesters of coursework on the Homewood campus prior to enrolling in a semester/academic year program abroad.
-This means students may study abroad for a semester or academic year beginning the second semester of their sophomore through the fall semester of their senior years.
+This means a student may study abroad for a semester, or academic year, beginning with the second semester of their sophomore year through the fall semester of their senior year.
 An exception to this policy is the Hopkins Oxford St. Anne’s College program which offers a full year abroad for sophomore students.

 Study Abroad in Home Country/Country of Citizenship